stallman-j/LaTekonomer/README.md

 9. In your Git Bash (or RStudio Git) terminal, change the working directory to the folder in which you would like to create this new project.
     * Putting your project in a folder which is also synced to a cloud (like OneDrive or Dropbox) doubly backs your stuff up and allows you do make local changes from multiple devices.
 I've read that doing this might cause syncing issues but have never run into any myself.
-    * I use the cloud <a href = "https://www.pcloud.com/" > pCloud </a>, which is like Dropbox but with lifetime subscriptions and some other fun bells and whistles.
+    * I use the cloud <a href = "https://www.pcloud.com/" > pCloud </a>, which is like Dropbox but with lifetime subscriptions rather than annual, and some other fun bells and whistles.
     * If you're at Yale, you have free storage with OneDrive.
 If you're doing this in OneDrive, make sure that you've opened up the OneDrive app so that your folders register the correct paths.
     * If you're on a Windows system, the command might look like the following, where you change ```[your-username]``` to be whatever your username on your PC is.